 How is restless legs syndrome (RLS) treated?

-- Dopamine agonists control the urge to move and sensory symptoms in the legs as well as reduce involuntary leg jerks in sleep.
-Ropinirole (Requip®), pramipexole (Mirapex®) and the rotigotine patch (Neupro) are the FDA-approved dopamine agonists that are used for RLS.
+- Dopamine agonists control the urge to move, sensory symptoms in the legs, and reduce involuntary leg jerks in sleep.
+Ropinirole (Requip®), pramipexole (Mirapex®) and the rotigotine patch (Neupro®) are the FDA-approved dopamine agonists used for RLS.

 - Anti-seizure medications can slow or block pain signals from nerves in the legs.
 Examples include gabapentin enacarbil (Horizant®), gabapentin (Neurontin®) and pregabalin (Lyrica®).
 These drugs are particularly effective in patients with painful RLS due to neuropathy.
 Gabapentin enacarbil is the only medication in this class that is FDA-approved for RLS.
 However, the others may be effective.

 - Benzodiazepines, clonazepam (Klonopin®) in particular, are sometimes prescribed for RLS but are usually reserved for more severe cases due to their addictive potential and side effects including daytime drowsiness.